Washington Huskies football: Jimmy Lake era (2020–2021)

 Defensive coordinator Jimmy Lake was named Petersen's successor following his departure.
-He coached the team to a 3-1 record and a Pac-12 North division title during the COVID-19 shortened 2020 season.
+He coached the team to a 3–1 record and a Pac-12 North division title during the COVID-19 shortened 2020 season.
 The team was unable to play in the 2020 Pac-12 Football Championship Game due to numerous COVID-related absences.

 During the 2021 season, Lake was suspended without pay for shoving a Washington player during a loss to Oregon.
-Lake was later fired, finishing his tenure with a 7-6 record.
+Lake was later fired, finishing his tenure with a 7–6 record.
 Defensive coordinator Bob Gregory served as interim coach for the final three games of the season.

-Kalen DeBoer era (2022–Present)
+Kalen DeBoer era (2022–2023)

 Washington hired Kalen DeBoer as head football coach on November 29, 2021.
 DeBoer spent the previous two seasons as head coach at Fresno State.
-DeBoer posted an 11-2 record in his first season at Washington.
-Defeating Texas in the 2022 Alamo Bowl 27-20.
+DeBoer posted an 11–2 record in his first season at Washington, defeating Texas in the 2022 Alamo Bowl 27-20.
+In his second season with the team, DeBoer led the Huskies to a 14–1 record, winning the final Pac-12 conference championship against Oregon, and winning the Sugar Bowl against the Texas Longhorns in the 2024 College Football Playoff.
+The Huskies appeared in the 2024 National Championship game, losing to Michigan 34-13.
+Days after the National Championship game, DeBoer announced his departure from Washington to become the next head coach of the Alabama Crimson Tide, succeeding retiring Alabama head coach Nick Saban.

+Jedd Fisch era (2024–present)

+Following DeBoer's departure, Washington announced the hiring of former Arizona head coach Jedd Fisch on January 14, 2024.
+Washington will also leave the Pac-12 Conference for the Big Ten Conference.

 Conference affiliations

-Washington played its first 26 seasons of college football from 1889 to 1915 as an independent.
-In 1916, Washington became one of the four charter members of the Pacific Coast Conference (PCC), which later evolved into the modern day Pac-12 Conference after going through several iterations: the PCC (1916–1958), Athletic Association of Western Universities (1959–1967), Pacific-8 (1968–1977), Pacific-10 (1978–2010), and Pac-12 (2011–present).
-The Pac-12 claims the history of each of these preceding conferences as its own.
-Washington and California are the only founding and continuous members in each of these successive conferences.
+Washington played its first seasons of college football from 1889 to 1907 as an independent.
+Washington was a founding member of the Northwest Conference in 1908.
+In 1916, Washington became one of the four charter members of the Pacific Coast Conference (PCC) while also retaining membership in the Northwest Conference.
+The PCC folded following the 1958 season, with Washington and other members immediately forming the Athletic Association of Western Universities (AAWU) in 1959.
+The AAWU evolved into the Pacific-8 (1968–1977), Pacific-10 (1978–2010), and finally Pac-12 (2011–2024) conferences.
+The modern Pac-12 claimed the history of each of these preceding conferences back to the PCC as its own, with Washington and California as the only founding and continuous members.
+On August 4, 2023, amidst widespread conference realignment, the Big Ten Conference presidents and chancellor's unanimously voted to admit Washington and fellow Pac-12 rival Oregon as new members effective August 2, 2024.